The Creation of Woman

 • The number ‘306’ is twice ‘153’ and ‘twice 153’ speaks of the ‘wife of Jehovah’ and the ‘Bride of Christ’ as a type of ‘all believers’.

-• There are precisely 351 instances of (Hebrew, Aramaic and Greek) words in the whole (original) text of Bible with a numerical value ‘200’ where the number ‘200’ speaks of ‘insufficient’ Israel (wife ‘Israel’ without husband).
+• There are precisely 351 instances of (Hebrew, Aramaic and Greek) words in the whole (original) text of Bible with a numerical value ‘200’ where the number ‘200’ speaks of ‘insufficient’ Israel (wife ‘Israel’ without her husband).
 See the book ‘Unlocking the Sign Miracles of John in the Consummation of the Age’ and the chapter on ‘Feeding the Five Thousand (John 6:1-14) – Sign 4’.

 • The Hebrew meaning of the word ‘bone’ also means ‘substance’ or ‘self’ (Strong’s Number 6106).
 This draws attention to the insufficiency of the independent ‘self’ before God.